5 Ways Physicians Can Find Renewed Meaning in Their Work

 Swedish also took a stand against systemic racism and in 2020, formalized its commitment to Black Lives Matter and improving health outcomes for people of color.

 In 2020, NYC Health + Hospitals, the largest public health system in the country, opened COVID Centers of Excellence in communities of color hardest-hit by the pandemic — Queens, Brooklyn and the Bronx.
-It partners with PS&D to recruit physicians for these clinics and for all of their clinics and hospitals.
+It partnered with PS&D to recruit physicians for these clinics and for all of their clinics and hospitals.

 4. Go Part-time, Pursue a Side Gig, or Both